 Leaving behind the coastal beauty of Kauri Cliffs, journey south through Northland’s rolling hills and lush farmland towards Te Arai Links.
 As you approach, sweeping views of the Pacific Ocean and dramatic sand dunes signal your arrival at one of New Zealand’s premier golfing destinations.
 Te Arai Links welcomes you with an atmosphere of relaxed coastal luxury, setting the perfect tone for days of world-class golf, pristine beaches, and effortless relaxation amid the natural beauty of the North Island.

-3 Nights Accommodation at Included Meals: Breakfast
+3 Nights Accommodation at Te Arai Links Included Meals: Breakfast

 Approximate Distance: 210 km

-Total Driving Time: 2 hours 15 minutes
+Travel Time: 2 hours 15 minutes

-Bold green complexes, expansive fairways, and dramatic natural contours
+The northern golf course hosts 18 holes of expansive fairways, and dramatic natural contours

 Designed by Tom Doak, the North Course at Te Arai Links offers a distinctive inland links experience, weaving through dramatic sand dunes and former pine forests.
 While the opening and closing holes embrace the Pacific Ocean, the heart of the course features bold, undulating greens that challenge and reward strategic play.
 Highlights include the par-5 11th with its elevated green and natural ‘whirlpool’ hazard, and the par-4 13th crossing a sweeping bunker.
 This par-71 course delivers a memorable, inventive round in a stunning coastal landscape.